vtexdocs/dev-portal-content/docs/guides/B2B-Suite/settings/configure-tradename.md

 ---
-title: "How to Configure TradeName for Use in the Organization Search Field"
+title: "How to configure tradeName to use in the organization search field"
 slug: "configure-tradename"
 hidden: false
 createdAt: "2024-10-07t09:00:09.698z"
 updatedAt: "2024-10-07t09:00:09.698z"
 ---

-The **tradeName** field is used to identify buyer and supplier companies on the platform.
-When configured as Filterable, the field allows users to filter data and search for companies based on their trade name.
-The **tradeName** is displayed as one of the identification attributes on the **Organizations** page in the VTEX Admin, enabling its use in record search and filtering.
+The `tradeName` field is used to identify buyer and supplier companies on the platform.
+When configured as `Filterable`, the field allows users to filter data and search for companies based on their trade name.
+The `tradeName` is displayed as one of the identification attributes on the **Organizations** page in the VTEX Admin, enabling its use in record search and filtering.

-To configure the tradeName field, follow the steps below:
+To configure the `tradeName` field, follow the steps below:

 1. In VTEX Admin, go to **Store Settings** > **Storefront** > **Master Data**.